 Ensuring we meet the highest standards

-The College of Law and Criminology has a Research Ethics and Governance Committee (CREC) to ensure its research is designed and conducted to meet key ethical principles and is subject to formal oversight.
+The School of Law has a Research Ethics and Governance Committee to ensure its research is designed and conducted to meet key ethical principles and is subject to formal oversight.
 The group aims to:

-- Own and maintain the College’s Research Ethics and Governance policy and processes
+- Own and maintain the School’s Research Ethics and Governance policy and processes

 - Consider requests for ethical approval of research projects from staff and postgraduate students

 - Monitor ethical approvals for undergraduate student projects

 - Advise researchers on the design and review of research to ensure integrity, quality and transparency

 - Advise researchers on data management plans and expectations

 - Provide regular reports and updates to the University Research Ethics and Governance Sub-Committee

 - Provide an annual summary of activity to the Head of College and the University Research Ethics Committee.